Here are some scripts that automate certain mailing list management tasks.

 They are written in Python.

-The next three scripts require that you have Python installed on
+The next four scripts require that you have Python installed on

 require Python 2.4 or later, but they will work with some earlier versions